waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Fainted HM Usage:** A fainted Pokémon can still use field moves like CUT and Surf outside of battle.
 - **Cycling Road Forced Movement:** On certain routes like Route 18, the player character experiences forced, multi-tile movement in a single direction, especially when moving downhill.
 - **Map Partitions & Reachability:** A single map can have physically disconnected areas (partitions).
 A path may be blocked by being in the wrong partition.
 I must analyze the map XML for physical barriers and not solely rely on the 'Reachable' flag in the Game State Information.
-- **PC Interaction:** The PC at a Pokémon Center is an object that must be interacted with from the tile directly below it (Y+1), while facing up.

 # III.
 Current Objectives & Hypotheses